-Grafton is a decidedly white-collar town, with fully 88.18% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Grafton is a town of professionals, sales and office workers and managers.
-There are especially a lot of people living in Grafton who work in management occupations (14.40%), office and administrative support (12.69%) and sales jobs (11.59%).
+Grafton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Grafton is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Grafton who work in management occupations (15.72%), sales jobs (9.70%), and office and administrative support (9.38%).

 Also of interest is that Grafton has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Grafton is a great place for families with children to consider.
-First of all, many other families with children live here, making Grafton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Grafton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Grafton is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Grafton’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-One downside of living in Grafton, however, is that residents on average have to contend with a long commute, spending on average 32.47 minutes every day commuting to work.
+One downside of living in Grafton, however, is that residents on average have to contend with a long commute, spending on average 33.22 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

-The per capita income in Grafton in 2010 was $40,384, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $161,536 for a family of four.
-However, Grafton contains both very wealthy and poor people as well.
+The per capita income in Grafton in 2018 was $47,834, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $191,336 for a family of four.

-Grafton is a somewhat ethnically-diverse town.
+Grafton is a very ethnically-diverse town.
 The people who call Grafton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grafton residents report their race to be White, followed by Asian.
-Important ancestries of people in Grafton include Irish, Italian, English, French, German and Polish.
+Important ancestries of people in Grafton include Irish, Italian, English, French Canadian, and French.